 How to Protect Yourself: Weight Loss Fraud

 The lure of losing weight immediately without dieting or exercising but by merely taking a magic pill is irresistible to some consumers.
-Medical science has yet to create such a pill.
+However, medical science has yet to create such a pill.
 Weight loss promotions that offer the magic cure will only thin your bank account and not your figure.
-The operating principle is always "be skeptical."
+You should always be skeptical of any weight loss cure that promises quick results and doesn’t include changes to your diet and exercise routines.

-To see if there are any prior complaints or lawsuits pending, check with the local Better Business Bureau, and governmental agencies like the Office of the Attorney General, the Federal Trade Commission and the Food and Drug Administration.
-For an out-of-state company, you may wish to call the appropriate agencies and authorities in the state where the company maintains its headquarters.
+To see if there are any prior complaints or lawsuits pending against a company or product, check with the local Better Business Bureau and governmental agencies like the Office of the Attorney General, the Federal Trade Commission and the Food and Drug Administration.